brendanarciszewski/debounced-signals/README.md

 # Bounced
 A utility to debounce signals.

+Contains an integration-type debouncer.

+Compared to other debouncer libraries, it is extensible with your own debouncing algorithm.

+TODO:
+- shift-type
-Contains an integration-type debouncer, with plans for a shift-type and random-noise type (for testing).
+- random-noise type (for testing)